Dyspareunia

-Dyspareunia (/dIsp@r'uni@/ dis-pər-OO-nee-ə) is painful sexual intercourse due to somatic or psychological causes.
-Although the word dyspareunia includes both female and male patients, discussions that use the term without specifying the patient's sex usually concern the female type, which is the more common.
+Dyspareunia (/dIsp@r'uni@/ dis-pər-OO-nee-ə) is painful sexual intercourse.
+Although dyspareunia can occur in all human bodies, it is most commonly observed in women.
+It is unknown what percentage of people who engage in anal sex experience dyspareunia.
+All forms of dyspareunia can induce sexual anxiety, which can become chronic if left unresolved and can worsen dyspareunia.

-In females, the pain may primarily affect the external surface of the genitalia (the vulva or vagina) or may be deeper in the pelvis from pressure against the cervix.
-Dyspareunia is a pelvic floor dysfunction that is often underdiagnosed.
+In people with affected female sex organs, pain may primarily affect the external surface of the genitalia (the vulva or vagina), or may be deeper in the pelvis from pressure against the cervix.
+Dyspareunia can be a pelvic floor dysfunction that is mis- or underdiagnosed.
+In people with male sex organs affected, factors such as the shape of a penis, the tension of foreskin, cysts, or infections may cause or contribute to dyspareunia.
+Dyspareunia can occur in the anus as anodyspareunia.
 Understanding the duration, location, and nature of the pain is important in diagnosing the causes.

 In 2020, dyspareunia was estimated to affect 35% of women worldwide at some point in their lives.
 Numerous physical, psychological, and social or relationship factors can contribute to pain during sexual encounters.
 Often, multiple underlying causes contribute to the pain.
 The pain can be acquired or congenital.
 Symptoms of dyspareunia may also occur after menopause.

 Diagnosis is typically by physical examination and medical history.
 In each case, underlying causes determine treatment.
 Many patients achieve relief when physical causes are identified and treated.

 Signs and symptoms

+Sexual penetration should not be painful.
+Dyspareunia caused by physical or emotional stressors can create chronic pain disorders that affect sexual health, such as vaginsmus, or it could be symptoms of underlying disease.
+If dyspareunia cannot be avoided with proper lubrication, slower pacing, and other healthy sexual partnership behaviors, a medical professional should be consulted to rule out disease.

-Those who experience pelvic pain upon attempted vaginal intercourse describe their pain in many ways.
+Those who experience sexual pain during intercourse describe their pain in many ways.
 This reflects how many different and overlapping causes there are for dyspareunia.
 The location, nature, and time course of the pain help to understand potential causes and treatments.